harish2rb/pyGeoNet/pygeonet_v1.0/README.txt

 from a qqplot and should be done the same in python..
 Couldn't find a easy way to do it in python.. but hoping I will solve in beta 2.0 release.

-2. The skeleton threshold used to remove rouge skeleton pixels is also not the same as in GeoNet.
+2. The skeleton threshold used to remove spurious skeleton pixels is also not the same as in GeoNet.